Marathon Training: What Is Zone 3 / Tempo?

 Steady Pressure Builds Strength

 Zone 3 is the heart of tempo running.
-It is not as comfortable as endurance work but not as taxing as threshold efforts either.
-Instead, it sits right in the middle.
-For marathon runners, that makes it one of the most important training zones.
+It is not as comfortable as Zone 2 work but not as taxing as threshold efforts either.
+Instead it sits right in the middle.
+For marathon runners that makes it one of the most important training zones.
 Zone 3 teaches you to manage effort over time, control your breathing and hold steady form through sustained fatigue.
+It strengthens the ability to stay calm when the pressure rises and helps you handle long periods of focused running.
 Get comfortable here and your entire marathon will feel more manageable.

 What Is Zone 3 Running?